Super-resolution Reconstruction of Single Image for Latent features: Experiments and Analysis

+Moreover, to enhance the resilience of the model, we implemented the image degradation algorithm proposed by Zhang et al. \cite{DBLP:conf/iccv/0008LGT21} on the LR images.
+This included random combinations of blur, down-sampling, and noise degradation.
+Blur degradation was simulated using isotropic and anisotropic Gaussian blurring.
+Down-sampling degradation was achieved by randomly selecting from the nearest-neighbor, bilinear, and cubic spline interpolation methods.
+Noise degradation involved adding various levels of Gaussian noise, JPEG compression of different qualities, and sensor noise generated by reversing image signal processing (ISP) to the LR images.

-\textbf{Experimental parameters:}This paper used graphics cards for model training were 8 GeForce RTX 3090 24GB and 4 TITAN V 16GB.
-Model parameter settings for training and testing on the CelebA, CelebA+FFHQ(CeleHQ) , DIV2K and DIV2K+Flick2K(DIFL2K) datasets are provided in Table \ref{tab:table1}.
-These settings are used for the main results in the whole table.
-The same settings were used for all variants of the LDDPM in the ablation experiments.We chose Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity (SSIM) as the evaluation metrics for the experiment.
-Where PSNR measures the difference between the pixel points of the reconstructed HR image and the original HR image by calculating the peak signal-to-noise ratio, while SSIM is a metric that calculates the structural similarity between the two images to calculate the similarity of the two images.
+\textbf{Experimental Parameters: }The models in this study were trained using eight GeForce RTX 3090 24 GB graphics cards, four TITAN V 16 GB cards, and one A100 80 GB card.
+Table \ref{tab:table1} lists the model parameter settings used for training and testing on CelebA, DIV2K, CIFAR-10, and the combined DIV2K and Flickr2K (DIFL2K) datasets.
+These settings were consistently used to produce the primary results presented in the tables in this paper.
+The same configurations were also used for all LDDPM variations in the ablation experiments.

+We evaluated performance by employing a diverse set of metrics: peak signal-to-noise ratio (PSNR) gauged pixel-level discrepancies, structural similarity (SSIM) tracked structural variations, and LR-PSNR ensured consistency between the super-resolution output and original LR images.
+Furthermore, we adopted learned perceptual image patch similarity (LPIPS) and deep image structure and texture similarity (DISTS), both of which prioritize perceptual quality and deep feature likeness.
+Finally, we employed Fréchet inception distance (FID) as a tool to quantify the statistical discrepancies between LR and HR images, where lower FID values indicate superior quality.
+We also utilized the inception score (IS) to gauge the diversity and realism of the generated images.